'Bomb cyclone' brings damaging winds, rain to California - NewsBreak

 'Bomb cyclone' brings damaging winds, rain to California

-SAN FRANCISCO — (AP) — Damaging hurricane-force winds, surging surf and heavy rains from a powerful “atmospheric river” pounded California on Thursday, knocking out power to tens of thousands, causing flooding, and contributing to the deaths of at least two people, including a child whose home was hit by a falling tree.
+SAN FRANCISCO — (AP) — Damaging winds and heavy rains from a powerful “atmospheric river” pounded California on Thursday, knocking out power to tens of thousands, causing flash flooding, and contributing to the deaths of at least two people, including a child whose home was hit by a falling tree.

-Officials had ordered evacuations in high-risk coastal area s Wednesday and warned residents to hunker down at home in anticipation of flooded roads, toppled trees and possible mudslides.

-Even as rains were expected to let up Thursday, the state was bracing for more wet and wild weather this weekend, the latest in a rapid series of atmospheric rivers — long plumes of moisture stretching far over the Pacific — to hit California.
-This one was a "Pineapple Express" originating near Hawaii and pulled toward the West Coast by a rotating area of rapidly falling air pressure known as a "bomb cyclone."

 The storm is the latest of three atmospheric river storms in the last week to reach the drought-stricken state.
 California Gov. Gavin Newsom declared a state of emergency to allow for a quick response and to aid in cleanup from another powerful storm that hit just days earlier.